aardvarkpepper/cubiczirconia/frontend/README.md

 UserEdit is not really dynamic for deletion function.

+Look into 1 - checking data type of database (if even possible) and having form input type matching data type.
+2 - checking input and edit data against "Set" data, constraining range of responses.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).